 Making things worse is the term “remote worker” — in today’s knowledge economy, the remote worker is often thought of as those guys and gals based in small enclaves in cool coworking spaces or the Very Modern Startup team that works from home but is connected by technology.
-It’s relatively easy to get those guys involved in discussions when tools such as Slack and a G Suite intranet are there to make life more connected.
+It’s relatively easy to get those guys involved in discussions when tools such as Slack and a remote work intranet are there to make life more connected.

 What, then, of the field workers of this world?
 The salespeople always on the road?
 The bus and truck drivers?
 The pickers in the fields and the assembly staff in the factories?
 All of these employees deserve top-notch Internal Comms, too, yet one of the biggest Internal Communications barriers has, for years, been the ability to engage remote and field workers.

 “Hard to reach employees” are forever an issue

 Gatehouse’s iconic State of the Sector report is now in its 11th year, and the fact that “hard to reach employees” has stayed in the top half of the list of Internal Communications barriers all that time became too much for Internal Communications specialist and CIPR President-Elect Jenni Field.
 In her guise as Director of Redefining Communications, Jenni teamed up with Benjamin Ellis from SocialOptic to dig further into what remote workers actually want from Internal Communications teams, with some surprising results.